Tugcga/GES-ImportExport/README.md

 * scene.gem with material of the cube object
 * scene_lights.gem with shader of the light

-and one directory scene_meshes with one object Cube.geo.
+and two directories: scene_meshes with one object Cube.geo and scene_lights_textures with under_bridge_1k.hdr (this texture used by background shader).